opensearch-project/project-website/_community_members/amitgalitz.md

 permalink: '/community/members/amit-galitzky.html'
 ---

-**Amit Galitzky** is a software engineer at Amazon Web Services.
-He focuses mostly on the Anomaly Detection and Flow Framework plugins for OpenSearch.
+**Amit Galitzky** is a software engineer at Amazon Web Services focusing mostly on the OpenSearch Anomaly Detection and Flow Framework plugins.